surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 <center><h2>View Reports</h2></center>

-Reports in  <b>AcuBi**  extract the data effectively and collaborate efficiently, instead of accessing the data in a regular traditional manner.
+Reports in  <b>AcuBi<b>  extract the data effectively and collaborate efficiently, instead of accessing the data in a regular traditional manner.
 Just in matters of seconds, you can confess a story in what way your organisation is making a difference to the world.

 ## View Report